 WHAT IS THE MATTHEW ISAKOWITZ FELLOWSHIP PROGRAM?

 The Matthew Isakowitz Fellowship Program connects exceptional current college juniors, seniors, and graduate students with paid, summer internships in the exciting field of commercial spaceflight, as well as with notable aerospace leaders for mentorship.
+The summer culminates in a memorable, two-day networking summit.

-Upon completing the summer internship, the Fellows will remain among an elite group of alumni who will have the opportunity to continue to network with this program, their Fellow peers, assigned mentors, and future Fellows, on the path to becoming future space icons.
+Upon completing the summer internship, the Fellows remain among an elite group of alumni who have the opportunity to continue to network with this program, their Fellow peers, assigned mentors, and future Fellows, on the path to becoming future space icons.

-WHAT WILL FELLOWS RECEIVE?
+WHAT DO FELLOWS RECEIVE?

 WHO INSPIRED THE PROGRAM?